Sleepw4lker/TameMyCerts/user-guide/modify-subject-dn.md

 This is useful in the following scenarios:

-- Issued certificates issued via Autoenrollment shall have another value as the "cn" Attribute for the commonName.
+- Certificates issued via Autoenrollment shall have another value as the "cn" Attribute for the _commonName_ field (which would be the only combination with the original Microsoft policy module).
 - Issued certificates shall contain additional Relative Distinguished Names that have not been requested by the enrollee.
 - Issued certificates shall contain identities in form of a specific syntax which goes beyond built-in capabilities.
 - A value from one certificate field shall be transferred to another one before issuing the certificate.